 October – Don’t be scared by the future

-Hallowe’en may be looming, but you don’t have to be frightened about your financial future if you save towards retirement.
+Hallowe’en may be looming, but you don’t have to be frightened about your financial future if you can keep up savings towards retirement.
 The government will even treat you to free money, by adding 25p in basic-rate tax relief to every £1 you pop into a pension.
-Higher-rate taxpayers can claim back even more.
+Higher-rate and additional-rate taxpayers can claim back even more.
 If you can pay into a work pension, grab the chance with both hands, as your employer will add money too.

 November – Beware of Black Friday

 Watch out for the blizzard of ads and marketing emails towards the end of the year, and try not to be tempted to spend money you can’t afford.
 Black Friday is great if you can snap up Christmas presents on your list for less, but you can often find similar savings in sales at other times of year.
 Do your research to distinguish between real deals and dodgy discounts, by using price comparison sites such as Idealo Link opens in a new window, Price Spy Link opens in a new window and Camel Camel Camel Link opens in a new window.
 You can even set price alerts for products you really want, so you get an email if the price drops.